-Patients may have symptoms of liver disease already, and an AFP elevation may already be present in patients with cirrhosis, acute or chronic viral hepatitis.
+Raised levels of AFP may be present in patients with pre-existing liver diseases, such as cirrhosis, acute or chronic hepatitis.
 Any unexplained large elevation of AFP in these patients should raise concerns.

 Please note that AFP is also used to in pregnant women to assess the risk of their baby having Down syndrome – in this case it is NOT being used to test for cancer (see also AFP maternal testing).

 Increased AFP levels can be caused by liver cancer, germ cell tumour of the testis or less commonly other cancers (for example, stomach, bowel, lung, breast, lymphoma).
-Slightly increased levels of AFP are common in patients who have chronic hepatitis or .
-In these patients, an increase in AFP is more important than the actual numerical value of the test result.
+Slightly increased levels of AFP are common in patients who have chronic hepatitis or and do not necessarily indicate the presence of cancer.